Powder glass beads

 Powder glass beads are a type of necklace ornamentation.
 The earliest such beads, dated to between 970 and 1000 CE, were discovered during archaeological excavations at Mapungubwe in South Africa.
 Manufacturing of powder glass beads is now concentrated in West Africa, particularly in the Ghana area.
-The origins of glass bead making in Ghana are unknown, but the great majority of powder glass beads produced today is made by Ashanti and Krobo craftsmen and women.
+The origins of glass bead making in Ghana are unknown, but the great majority of powder glass beads produced today is made mainly by Krobo craftsmen and some Ashanti people.
 Krobo bead making has been documented to date from as early as the 1920s but despite limited archaeological evidence, it is believed that Ghanaian powder glass bead making dates further back.
 Bead making in Ghana was first documented by John Barbot in 1746.
 Beads still play important roles in Krobo society, be it in rituals of birth, coming of age, marriage, or death.